Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 - `#BiospecimenManifest unique required warning^^unique error`

   - For`BiospecimenManifest` manifests, the values supplied must be unique.
-If they aren’t a warning will be raised.
+If they aren't a warning will be raised.
 If values are missing, an error will be raised.

   - For all other manifests, the filling out values is optional.
 But, if the values supplied are not unique, an error will be raised.